syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Shift</kbd> + <kbd>DownArrow</kbd>
 </td>
 <td>
-If Selection Mode is multiple, selects the next multiple rows continuously below the current selected row,If the Selection Mode is Single or SingleDeselect moves the selection to next row.
+If the Selection Mode is multiple, the next multiple rows will be continuously selected below the currently selected row.
+If the Selection Mode is Single or SingleDeselect, selection will be moved to the next row.
 </td>
 </tr>
 <tr>